csdjk/lcl-obsidian-html-local-img-plugin/README.md

-This is a Auto Reveal Active File Plugin
+This is a Display the img html of the local link Plugin